Lakewood Birth Malpractice Lawyer

 Is it expensive to hire a lawyer for a birth injury case?

 Like most child injury law firms, we handle cases on a contingency fee basis.
 Simply put, this means your family pays no upfront costs, and we only collect a fee if we successfully win your case.
 This approach ensures that every family can afford to seek justice without worrying about the financial burden of legal fees.
+New Jersey birth injury lawyers commonly work on this basis, making legal representation accessible to all families.

 What is the difference between a "birth injury" and a "birth defect"?